 What Are Dental Implants?

 Dental implants replace missing teeth or teeth that are decaying, have cracks and cannot be restored.
 With an implant crown, dental implants create a stronger replacement tooth because both the tooth and the tooth’s root are replaced.
 Dental implants can last a lifetime and are more durable than other tooth replacement options.
-This is a great option for one or several missing teeth and they can be placed in the upper or lower jaws to strengthen your smile.
+This is a great option for one or several missing teeth and they can be placed in the upper or lower jaws to strengthen your smile at our St. Helens, OR office.

 - Near-perfect chewing and speaking.
 Patients with dental implants describe their new teeth as feeling just like their natural teeth.